tinymce/tinymce-docs/plugins/comments.md

 > Available in Tiny Comments version 2.1 onwards.

-This option sets the author display name to be used when creating or replying to comments.
+Optional - This option sets the author's display name to be used when creating or replying to comments.
 If this option is omitted, then the author id is used instead.

 **Type:** `String`